tomshaffner/PiThermalCam/index.md

 In the normal mode, the video will start running.

 In using the camera I quickly found that it was useful to be able to change a number of features as the camera was running.
+Let's discusse these here:

+#### Colormaps
-For example, the colormap used can sometimes make a big differences in what is easily visible or not.
+The colormap used can sometimes make a big differences in what is easily visible or not.
 In this clip, for example, you can see both my body heat on the side and two cold windows in the backgroung.
 I cycle the colormap in this, showing how much it can make a difference in how easy/hard it is to see differences.

 {:.center}
 ![Cycling Colormaps](/images/cycling colormaps.gif#center)
 *Different colormaps make it easier to see important areas*

+Note: It's hard to see in the compressed gif here, but the colormap used is displayed in the white text at the top.

 The contrast in the image also makes a big difference.
 E.g. as I move out of the picture in this clip, the smaller temperature differences in the image become much more visible, making the impact of the windows much clearer.
 Again, different colormaps can help highlight areas of interest here too.